IFAT: A success story

 Today: IFAT as a global platform for innovation

 The level of international interest in IFAT is overwhelming.
-Evidence of the global importance of the water, sewage, waste and raw materials management trade fair can be seen in IFAT's exhibitor and visitor figures, with 3,305 exhibitors from 58 countries and 142,472 visitors from 162 nations coming together over an exhibition space of 260,000 square meters.
+Evidence of the global importance of the water, sewage, waste and raw materials management trade fair can be seen in IFAT's exhibitor and visitor figures, with 3,305 exhibitors from 58 countries and regions and 142,472 visitors from 162 nations coming together over an exhibition space of 260,000 square meters.
 At Messe München's trade fair center, the halls are filled with innovations and solutions for the challenges of tomorrow.
 Over 50 years, IFAT has grown into an international platform for companies that offer solutions to help deliver a sustainable approach to resources involving intelligent cycles.
 Today, the international nature of IFAT generates interdisciplinary synergies for partnerships that aim to preserve and improve our quality of life and the state of the environment.
 In doing so, IFAT plays a crucial role in shaping the future of our planet.
 IFAT's mission to offer companies a profitable, international, and global network is also reflected in the continuous growth in the number of events taking place abroad, such as IE expo, IFAT India, IFAT Eurasia, and IFAT Africa.